 In his teens George met and fell passionately in love with a Quakeress, Hannah Lightfoot, from Execution Dock, Wapping-in-the-East.
 It was rumoured that George had several children by her and had actually married her.
 If this were the case it would render his later marriage to Queen Charlotte bigamous and his offspring by his Queen illegitimate.

-George III succeeded to the throne on his grandfather's death in 1760.
+George III succeeded to the throne on his grandfather's death, two weeks before his 77th birthday, in 1760.
 Unlike his grandfather, who had destroyed his father George I's will, the new King honoured all his grandfather's last requests.
-Six thousand pounds in bank notes were found in the late King's desk, with a note that the money was to go to his mistress, Lady Yarmouth.
+Six thousand pounds in banknotes were found in the late King's desk, with a note that the money was to go to his mistress, Lady Yarmouth.
 George not only complied with his wishes but added a further two thousand guineas to the bequest.

-Charlotte was small and thin and has been described as having African features by contemporaries.
+Charlotte was small and thin and has been described as having African features by her contemporaries.
 Baron Stockmar, her physician, is recorded as saying that she had "true molatto features."
-The new Queen had moorish blood in her lineage, being descended a number of times from the thirteenth century monarch, Alfonso III of Portugal and his mistress, Mourana Gib, described as being an African.
+The new Queen had Moorish blood in her lineage, being descended several times from the thirteenth-century monarch, Alfonso III of Portugal and his mistress, Mourana Gib, described as being an African.

 Lady Sarah Lennox, looking beautiful and resplendent, acted as bridesmaid at the wedding ceremony on 8th September 1761 at St. James Palace and far outshone the bride.
 In an embarrassing incident, the aged Earl of Westmorland had to be forcibly restrained from mistakenly doing homage to Sarah as Queen.